Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

     >>> result['branch'][10]['switching']
     0

-    >>> result['branch'][11]['switching']
-    0

-We can see in the example code, that indeed 2 branches has been turned off in the optimal solution.
-Please note, that the used examplary network has been artificially adjusted to achieve this results and this is **not** the usual behavior in a realistic power grid.
+We can see in the example code, that indeed 1 branch has been turned off in the optimal solution.
+Please note, that the used examplary network has been artificially adjusted to achieve this result and this is **not** the usual behavior in a realistic power grid of such small size.

 Graphical Representation of Feasible Solutions
 ----------------------------------------------

-In addition to solving an OPF problem, this mode also provides the possibility to plot the obtained result as a graphical representation of the network.
+In addition to solving an OPF problem, this mod also provides the possibility to plot the obtained result as a graphical representation of the network.
 There are already very involved graphical tools to represent OPF solutions provided by other packages such as

 - `MATPOWER <https://matpower.org>`_
 - `PyPSA <https://pypsa.org/>`_